vitaliiU/manual/js.md

 ### Variables_Let:

-Available inside the block (all betveen {}) (in which it is declared) and in nested functions and block{}:
+Available inside the block (all betveen {}) (in which it is declared) and in nested functions and block{}.
-Let return ReferenceError if it call untill declaration && return undefined if it call untill get value:
+Let return ReferenceError if it call untill declaration && return undefined if it call untill get value.

 ```jsx
 console.log(x);